The Ultra Low Emission Zone is being expanded beyond central London to cover much of the capital.

 If your vehicle doesn’t meet the low emissions standards you’ll be charged £12.50 to enter the ULEZ.
 Heavier vehicles, including lorries over 3.5 tonnes, will be charged £100.

-TfL has an online checker that you can use to see if your car meets the regulations.
+TfL has an online checker that you can use to see if you need to pay to drive your vehicle in the ULEZ.
 At a glance, the main vehicles that’ll be affected are:

 You can also check where the zone operates using TfL’s postcode tool.

-What happens if my vehicle doesn’t meet the emissions standards?
+What happens if my vehicle doesn’t meet the emissions standards for the ULEZ?

-Unlike the congestion charge, the ULEZ will apply 24 hours a day, seven days a week.
-This includes bank holidays.
+Unlike the congestion charge, the ULEZ charge applies 24 hours a day, seven days a week except for Christmas Day.

 The charge runs from midnight to midnight.
 If you decide to drive in the ULEZ area before midnight and then again after midnight, you’ll have to pay the charge twice.
 This is on top of the regular congestion charge.